-What exactly is baking soda?
-It's an inorganic salt often found in powder form that's used in wide range of products, such as laundry detergents and personal care products.
+Baking soda is an inorganic salt often found in powder form.
+It is used in baking as a leavening agent since it releases carbon dioxide when it reacts with acid or heat.
+It is also used in wide range of non-food products, such as laundry detergents and personal care items.

 According to the Environmental Protection Agency (EPA), baking soda is also considered a biopesticide, which are pesticides derived from certain kinds of natural materials.